-In February 2007, based on an analysis of market levels for board compensation in companies the size of Willis Lease conducted by Smith Consulting, the Board voted to adopt a new schedule for independent director compensation, to be effective January 1, 2007.
-The total fee was increased to \$88,000 per year, one-half payable in cash and one-half in the form of an award of restricted stock based on the closing price of the Company's shares on the date of the Annual Meeting of Stockholders.
-The Chair of the Audit Committee continues to receive a \$7,500 stipend and the Compensation Chair receives a \$5,000 stipend.
+In July 2008, based on an analysis of market levels for board compensation in companies the size of Willis Lease conducted by Smith Consulting, the Board voted to adopt a new schedule for independent director compensation, to be effective January 1, 2008.
+The total fee was increased to \$94,000 per year, one-half payable in cash and one-half in the form of an award of restricted stock based on the closing price of the Company's shares on the date of the Annual Meeting of Stockholders.
+The Chair of the Audit Committee continues to receive a \$10,000 stipend and the Compensation Chair receives a \$5,000 stipend.
+Also in July 2008 in recognition of the disparity between their home currencies and the U.S. dollar the Board voted to modify the directors' fees payable to Messrs.
+Laviec and Hunziker, effective January 1, 2008.
+Their fees were adjusted to reflect the ratio between their home currency and the U.S. dollar at the date of their first election as an independent director.
+The amounts of such payments are reflected in the table below.

-The following table summarizes compensation by individual independent director for 2007.
+The following table summarizes compensation by individual independent director for 2008.

-DIRECTOR COMPENSATION For Fiscal Year Ended 2007
+DIRECTOR COMPENSATION For Fiscal Year Ended 2008